 Introduction

-SNOMED CT vocabulary domain constraints (§ 5 ) specifies SNOMED CT value sets using a ‘simple notation'.
+SNOMED CT Concept Domain Constraints (§ 5 ) specifies SNOMED CT value sets using a ‘simple notation'.
 As noted in Approach to Value Set Constraint Specifications (§ 5.2 ) this simple notation may result in certain error patterns in membership testing.

 Two related requirements for value set specification need to be considered.
-These, and the dominant error patterns that will be encountered if they are not addressed are as follows:
+These, and the dominant error patterns that will be encountered if they are not addressed, are as follows:

 The ability to specify post-coordination-accommodating ‘implicit Expression’ value sets.
 It is already a common convention in HL7 v3 messaging specifications to exploit the hierarchical nature of certain terminologies by referring to a value set member and indicating that this member and the members that it subsumes should constitute an allowable value set.
-An extended requirement refers to the ability to define value sets that will test the suitability of candidate SNOMED CT EExpressions which may have become valid as a result of post-coordinated attribute refinement, but would fail ‘simple implicit’ validity testing against ‘node’ subsumption ('simple subsumption').
+An extended requirement refers to the ability to define value sets that will test the suitability of candidate SNOMED CT expressions which may have become valid as a result of post-coordinated attribute refinement, but would fail ‘simple implicit’ validity testing against ‘node’ subsumption ('simple subsumption').
 Failure to satisfy this requirement will principally result in false negative (erroneous rejections) treatment of suitable post-coordinated expressions.

-The ability of value set specifications to allow the communication of 'Finding/Procedure/Observable entity'-based Expressions as well as their post-coordinated ‘situation/context wrapped’ and pre-coordinated 'context-dependent' or 'situation' counterparts [SNOMED CT has recently renamed the top-level concept of 'context-dependent categories' (where can be found 'finding' and 'procedure' CConcepts where nuances of status and state are explicit in the reference data) - the top-level CConcept in this chapter is now named 243796009 | situation with explicit context (situation)|].
-Failure to satisfy this requirement will commonly result in false negative (erroneous rejection) treatment of suitable post-coordinated expressions and either false positive (erroneous inclusion) or false negative treatment of pre-coordinated Expressions (depending on the value set specification strategy adopted).
+The ability of value set specifications to allow the communication of 'Finding/Procedure/Observable entity'-based expressions as well as their post-coordinated ‘situation/context wrapped’ and pre-coordinated 'context-dependent' or 'situation' counterparts [SNOMED CT has recently renamed the top-level concept of 'context-dependent categories' (where can be found 'finding' and 'procedure' concepts where nuances of status and state are explicit in the reference data) - the top-level concept in this chapter is now named 243796009 | situation with explicit context (situation |)|].
+Failure to satisfy this requirement will commonly result in false negative (erroneous rejection) treatment of suitable post-coordinated expressions and either false positive (erroneous inclusion) or false negative treatment of pre-coordinated expressions (depending on the value set specification strategy adopted).

 Neither of the above requirements can be satisfactorily supported by value set specifications that either simply enumerate ‘valid codes’ or ‘valid subsumption nodes’ ('codes and logical descendants').